m-derakhshan/mdkit/README.md

 This is part of the larger `mdkit` monorepo:

-* ✅ `mdkit-translator` – Automatic language translation support.
+* ✅ `mdkit-translator` – language translation support.
 It's designed for easy plug-and-play use within your project using [Hilt](https://dagger.dev/hilt/) for configuration.

 * ⏳ More coming soon...